 Franciscan Hospital for Children

 The Franciscan Hospital for Children is a specialty pediatric hospital that is nationally and internationally known as a leader in the care of children with special needs.
 There are a variety of inpatient and outpatient programs dedicated to the total health of children and adolescents.
 The oral and maxillofacial surgery residents, along with members of the faculty occasionally provide oral and maxillofacial surgery care to their patients.
 The children treated at Franciscan Hospital may include those with autism, ADHD, cerebral palsy, mental retardation and craniofacial syndromes.
-The oral surgery residents and faculty rotate for Pediatric Anesthesia and also perform selected adult outpatient procedures at this facility related to bone grafting and implant surgery.
+The oral surgery residents rotate here for Pediatric Anesthesia..

 Lemuel Shattuck Hospital

 The Lemuel Shattuck Hospital is the primary provider for ambulatory and inpatient services for the Massachusetts Department of Public Health in the metro Boston area.
 They provide services and medical to those patients who are truly disadvantaged and needy.
 The oral and maxillofacial surgery interns, along with faculty, treat patients on a weekly basis.
 Our participation at the facility is a unique melding of public and private resources in the Boston area.